161st Air Refueling Wing: History

-In 1958 the Group received from ADC the all-weather/day-night F-86L Sabre Interceptor aircraft, and in 1960, the 197th was one of three selected ANG units to receive F-104A Starfighter interceptors from the ADC active-duty interceptor forces.
+In 1958 the group received from ADC the all-weather/day-night North American F-86L Sabre aircraft, and in 1960, the 197th was one of three selected ANG units to receive Lockheed F-104A Starfighter interceptors from the ADC active-duty interceptor forces.
 The Copperheads, as a result of the national recognition as one of the best air defense units in the US, were chosen to fly the new high performance jet fighter.

-The 161st FIG was called into active service in November 1961 as the construction of the infamous "Berlin Wall" pushed the world to the brink of war.
+The 161st was called into active service in November 1961 as the construction of the infamous "Berlin Wall" pushed the world to the brink of war.
 Within a month after mobilization, 750 personnel and 22 187th FIS F-104 aircraft were in place at Ramstein Air Base, West Germany as the unit took up flying daily air defense patrols at the edge of the Iron Curtain.
 With world tension easing, the squadron returned home in August 1962.

 Transport mission

 With the return to Arizona, the unit was reassigned from ADC to the Military Air Transport Service (MATS) in October 1962.
-The Mach-2 Starfighters were exchanged for large, 4-engined C-97G Stratofreighters with a mission of worldwide transport of personnel, supplies and equipment.
+The Mach-2 Starfighters were exchanged for large, 4-engined Boeing C-97G Stratofreighters with a mission of worldwide transport of personnel, supplies and equipment.
 The 197th Air Transport Squadron (later Military Airlift Squadron) flew missions to the Caribbean, Europe, Japan, South Vietnam, Thailand and Australia.
 During the height of the Vietnam War, the squadron routinely flew trans-Pacific medical evacuation missions from hospitals in South Vietnam, Japan, and the Philippines of wounded servicemen and women to the United States, being designated as an Aeromedical Transport Squadron.
 In 1969 the Military Airlift Squadron designation was returned and the unit again flew scheduled transport missions for Military Airlift Command (MAC).